MajorCrixus/AetherLink/software/controller/README.md

 # [Component]
-This folder contains the controller code for AetherLink.
+This folder contains the _CONTROLLER_ code for AetherLink.